raphael-khan/Early_Bird/README.md

 # A simple task list project that utilizes Docker.

-Containerzing the node app and mongodb databse image build into seperate containers.
+Containerzing a node app and a mongodb databse image build into seperate containers.
 Created Docker-Compose.yml to link the two containers and run together.
 Used Digital Ocean server to run the containers.